jiaaro/jiaaro/_posts/2013-03-25-KNN-for-humans.md

 published: true
 ---

-I've been reading Peter Harrington's "Machine Learning in Action," and it's packed with useful stuff!
+I've been reading Peter Harrington's "*[Machine Learning in Action][2]*," and it's packed with useful stuff!
 However, while providing a large number of ML (machine learning) algorithms and sufficient example code to learn how they work, the book is a bit dry.

 So I've decided to make my contribution to democratizing ML by posting simple explanations of these algorithms.